lxa2015/lxa-py/README.md

     data/
         english/
             english-brown.txt

+To run any of the core components with this directory structure (assuming the `.py` file is in the same directory as and parallel to  the `data` folder):

+    $ python3 <file> --language=english --corpus=english-brown.txt --datafolder=data

+After a command like this is run for the first time, `config.json` is created to store the parameters just entered.
+This allows the user to conveniently run again and reuse the same parameters simply by `python3 <file>` without the optional arguments.

 Sample corpus files (including `english-brown.txt` for the English Brown corpus) can be found [here](https://github.com/JacksonLLee/datasets) (to be forked to the lxa2015 group here when it matures).